ashley-ley/map-data-analysis/README.md

 ## Contact

-If you have any questions or concerns regarding privacy or data handling in this project, please don't hesitate to contact us at [yakopeca@gmail.com](yakopeca@gmail.com).
+If you have any questions or concerns regarding privacy or data handling in this project, please don't hesitate to contact us at [yakopeca@gmail.com](yakopeca@gmail.com) or [hannahvarghese@gmail.com](hannahvarghese@gmail.com).

 ## Conclusion